ROZALIYA0206/whitepaper/technical.md

 ### Abstract

-Current architectures all suffer from a number of issues: extensibility, scalability and lack of on-chain data availability.
-Up until now, the primitive nature of the blockchain has posed restrictions on the development of exciting DApps.
-We believe these problems stem from the relationship between two very important parts of the consensus architecture, namely canonicality and validity, too closely together.
+Many blockchain architectures suffer from a number of issues: extensibility, scalability and on-chain data availability.
+Until now, the primitive nature of blockchain technology has posed restrictions on the development of exciting DApps.
+We believe these problems stem from the relationship between two very important parts of the consensus architecture - canonicality and validity - being too closely associated.

 Lack of on-chain resources have put a strain on complex blockchain innovation and use cases.
-The use of Oracles remove the true purpose of blockchain's core functionality by adding a centralized party to handle off-chain data.
+The use of Oracles remove the true purpose of blockchains' core functionality by adding a centralized party to handle off-chain data.

-This Rublix whitepaper introduces an architecture which fundamentally sets itself apart from the rest of the existing blockchains by integrating a strategic consensus method for reliable market data accessible on-chain.
+This Rublix whitepaper introduces an architecture that integrates a strategic consensus method for reliable market data accessible on-chain.

-Rublix is proposing a trustless and decentralized blockchain which enables real-time market data to be accessed easily through its chain while retaining maximum validity through the utilization of several data sources, and using a consensus agreement to determine the final accurate value.
-This gives traders, fund managers and investors the power to write smart contracts with the added ability of executing commands based on an underlying price of a stock, cryptocurrency or forex market.
+Rublix is proposing a trustless and decentralized blockchain which enables real-time market data to be accessed through its chain while retaining maximum validity by utilizing several data sources and a unique consensus agreement to determine accurate values.
+This gives traders, fund managers and investors the power to write smart contracts with the added ability of executing commands based on an underlying price of a stock, cryptocurrency, forex market, et al.

 ### Table of Contents